robmclarty/robmclarty.com/src/words/articles/personal_security_tips/personal_security_tips.md

   all, advertisers and thus [allows trackers through and data to leak] (https://arstechnica.com/business/2015/02/over-300-businesses-now-whitelisted-on-adblock-plus-10-pay-to-play/);
-  anyone who says "ad blockers are ruining the internet; how are content providers going to be able to keep making great content for you?" can go fuck themselves; I didn't agree to leak my data all over the network; if content sites stop fucking with my shit, maybe I'll stop fucking with their shit, you know? at the end of the day, it's *my* computer, and I have the final say over what it does, especially regarding what signals it broadcasts
+  anyone who says "ad blockers are ruining the internet; how are content providers going to be able to keep making great content for you?"
+I feel is a bit disengenuous; I didn't agree to leak my data all over the network; if content sites stop messing with me, maybe I'll stop messing with them, you know? at the end of the day, it's *my* computer, and I have the final say over what it does, especially regarding what signals it broadcasts
 - stop putting all your stuff in the cloud, at least if it's not encrypted;